mprussell/Double-Docs/README.md

 [Download the latest release for your OS](https://github.com/mrkrsl/Double-Docs/releases)

-## To build

-Requires,
-* npm
-* Electron
-* npm module `electron-builder`

-From project folder run: `electron-builder -mwl`.
-Builds for Mac, Windows and Linux will be in the `dist` folder.

-Alternatively, to target only one platform it's `electron-builder --mac`, `electron-builder --win` or `electron-builder --linux`.

-Note.
-Windows and Linux builds minimally tested.

 ## First run

 * Open the disk image (Mac), run the installer (Windows) or run or the AppImage (Linux).